Day 1: Saturday – Nethy Bridge to Orkney

 Today we take the day trip to Westray, enjoying the scenic ferry ride past Stronsay, Eday and Egilsay.
 In these sheltered waters we often find fledged seabirds, with Black Guillemot and Arctic Tern in good numbers.
 Once on Westray we head up to Noup Head RSPB reserve, a bustling seabird colony, mostly comprised of Gannets, Kittiwakes and Fulmar.
 This is also one of the best cetacean watching points of Orkney, and we may see Minke Whale, Basking Shark, dolphins or maybe even a pod of Orca if conditions allow!
+A few Puffin may still be present and there are any number of coastal bays and tidal lagoons which can be checked.
+Large numbers of waders will be on the move with Knot, Sanderling, Ringed and Golden Plover all expected - our 2018 group even found a Pectoral Sandpiper among 1000 Dunlin so anything is possible!
 Depending on group interest we may look at several of the historical sites and the quaint museum, or alternatively explore the various beaches and coastal walks, birdwatching and botanising as we go.
 We return in the late afternoon to Kirkwall, completing a wonderful day out on the locally named ‘Queen o’ the Isles’.

 Our afternoon flight to North Ronaldsay on the 8 seat, Islander plane takes just 15 minutes and offers a unique opportunity to see the Orkney isles from the air.
 We will get settled in at the comfortable Bird Observatory and enjoy dinner, with the opportunity to perhaps join the Observatory staff in a bird ringing demonstration that evening, with one of our top targets being a nocturnal ringing session for Storm Petrels.

-Day 6 & 7 Thursday 3 and Friday 4 August - North Ronaldsay
+Day 6 & 7 Thursday & Friday - North Ronaldsay

 Our daily birding schedule will be dictated by the weather, as will our nocturnal efforts with the Storm Petrels.
-We’ll be working closely with the Observatory staff day and night to maximize our time on the island.
-Our visit has been deliberately timed with the new moon period as total darkness is somewhat of a rarity in these parts during the summer months.
-This is prime time for Storm Petrel ringing efforts, and the late July/early August period is always the most prolific with nightly catches of over 100 birds a possibility, with a good chance of also attracting the scarcer, larger Leach’s Petrel.
-Netting sessions are wholly weather dependent and as this is the main purpose of the trip we plan to attend (with the option to sit out) as often as we can.
+We work closely with the Observatory staff day and night to maximize our time on the island.
+Prime time for Storm Petrel ringing efforts, the late July/early August period is always the most prolific with nightly catches of over 100 birds a possibility, with a good chance of also attracting the scarcer, larger Leach’s Petrel.
+Netting sessions are wholly weather dependent and as this is a focus of the trip we plan to attend (with the option to sit out of course) as often as we can.
 On busy nights we may be asked to join in and may also have the chance to handle the birds as they are released.
 This is such a unique trip, and these fantastic little birds are such an enigma, making this an unforgettable experience.
 There’s something mythical about Storm Petrels.
 How do these tiny, “Swallows of the sea” survive at sea in such inclement weathers?
 How far do they travel?
 And how do these partners for life find each other after a winter spent apart.
 We’re hoping to answer some of these questions with the help of the dedicated and skilled Observatory staff.

 And there’s so much more on to see on this tiny island.
 We will of course be flexible with late breakfast an option for those up late with the Petrels.
-Black Guillemots, Fulmars and Arctic Terns will all still be nesting on the island and return migration of waders in particular will be well underway.
+Black Guillemots, Fulmars and Arctic Terns will all still be nesting on the island and the return migration of waders in particular will be well underway.
 The island is mainly flat with good roads and access to most of the coastal ‘hotspots’ and beaches.
 At this time of year, Golden Plovers gather on North Ronaldsay to moult and huge numbers can be found in the fields.
-As a result it’s the best place in the whole country for finding the rare Pacific Golden Plover (below left) and with 10 records in the Observatories 25 year history (including 3 in the last 4 years) we’ll be doing our best to find one.
+As a result it’s the best place in the whole country for finding the rare Pacific Golden Plover and with a dozen records in the Observatories history we will try hard to find one.
 There will also be large numbers of birds on the beaches with Knot, Sanderling, Dunlin, Bar-tailed Godwit and Turnstone especially numerous.
-Other species such as Black-tailed Godwit, Ruff, Curlew Sandpiper and Little Stint can also occur and Red-necked Phalaropes are just about annual at this time.
-There’s also wildfowl, gulls while breeding landbirds such as Wheatears, Linnets and Twite also feature and it’s a good time of year for irrupting Crossbills.
-The island is well placed for sea-watching and passage gets underway in July and there is also the annual build-up of Arctic Terns at this time of year to search through for something rarer.
+Other species such as Black-tailed Godwit, Ruff, Curlew Sandpiper and Little Stint can also occur and Red-necked Phalaropes are regular too.
+There’s also wildfowl, gulls while breeding landbirds such as Wheatears, Linnets and Twite also feature and it can be a good time of year for irrupting Crossbills.
+The island is well placed for sea-watching and there is also the annual build-up of Arctic Terns at this time of year to search through for something rarer.
 Roseate Tern have been unearthed in 3 of the last 4 years, while other recent rarity highlights have included Balearic, Great and Cory’s Shearwater, Spoonbill, Lesser Yellowlegs, several Pectoral Sandpipers, a summering Grey Phalarope in 2014, White-winged Black Tern and Two-barred Crossbill - on North Ronaldsay anything is possible!

 There will also be the option to visit and take a guided tour of the Island Lighthouse and/or the wool mill or spend a few hours unearthing North Ronaldsay’s fascinating history at the exhibition.
-Flexibility is prime with this trip and after a busy night of Petrel ringing it’s not a problem if you’d prefer to drop out of the days planned activities to relax on the mile long, golden beach just outside the front door or admire the unique feeding and habits of the 3000 odd sea-weed eating sheep.
+Flexibility is important with this trip and after a busy night of Petrel ringing it is not a problem if you’d prefer to sit out planned activities to relax on the mile long, golden beach just outside the front door or admire the unique feeding and habits of the 3000 odd sea-weed eating sheep.
 There’s also a well-stocked bar, complete with a whisky menu and a variety of local ales at the Observatory with a social atmosphere second to none - be sure to try the local mutton.

 We return to Kirkwall via the Islander plane again before taking the ferry crossing to John O’Groats and minibus drive back to Nethy Bridge expecting to arrive there in the late evening.